Software Engineering Graduates in India: How Does Job Performance Stack up by State?

 - Tamil Nadu

-The impact of the number of colleges on the quality of education
+The impact of number of colleges on quality of education

 As we see above, there are variations in the percentage of meeting job performance expectations across states.
 Our research team looked into establishing the factors which could explain the dramatic variations in the numbers across states.
 They considered the impact of the state population, size of the state, number of colleges, gender spread, etc. as a possible explanation.

-We hypothesize that just the sheer number of software engineering colleges in a state influences the percentage of students meeting job performance expectations in the state.
-Wherein the number of software engineering schools is lower in number, the employability is higher, and vice-versa.
-To check this hypothesis, we analyzed the relationship between the percentage that meets job performance expectations and the number of software engineering colleges in each state.
+We hypothesize that just the sheer number of software engineering colleges in a state influences the percentage of student meeting job performance expectations in the state.
+Wherein the number of software engineering schools are lower in number, the employability is higher and vice-versa.
+To check this hypothesis, we analyzed the relationship between the percentage that meet job performance expectations and the number of software engineering colleges in each state.

 What do the results above imply?